sumedhgupte/sumedh.github.io/docs/_posts/2021-02-01-tictactoe.md

 We can see that we can arrive at the exact meaning of f once we choose what R and Phi are.
 R is relatively easy to define. 'xRy' denotes a parent-child relationship between the observations x and y.
 Alternatively, y is a successor of x, such that there exists some action that can take the game from x to y.
 Phi is a function applied on the set of _goodness_ or f-values of these successors.

 Consider for now, that you are interested in finding one optimal action for every observation.
 Hence your strategy for any observation x involves finding an **optimal** successor y* and playing the action that drives the game to observation y*.
 If you do this, then the f-value of x is equal to that of y.
-This completes our definition of Phi, as the **optimal** f-value among the successors. terminal observations, we can simply assign f-value to be the score.the _goodness_ is already known, which is its score.
-It also kind of logical since a terminal observation has no successors.
+This completes our definition of Phi as the **optimal** f-value among the successors.
+The terminal observations here act as base case for defining f-value as simply their respective scores.
+Afterall, its this very score that we're after.
 For remaining observations, **optimal** may mean either maximum or minimum, depending on whose turn it is.
 If it's of Player 1, then

 ![recursive expression!](../f_recursive.png "recursive expression")